Genus Onorius Frolov et Vaz-de-Mello, 2015

 Type species: Onorius inexpectatus Frolov et Vaz-de-Mello, 2015, by monotypy.

-Medium-sized beetles with uniform black coloration.
+Medium-sized beetles with uniform black or brown coloration.
 Dorsal surface shiny, punctate with rounded punctures.
 Clypeus symmetrical or subsymmetrical, slightly convex anteriorly.
 Mandibles of the same length, feebly visible in dorsal view.
 Labrum hidden under clypeus.
 Head without suturae and medial tubercle.
 Pronotum narrower than elytra in both sexes; lateral and basal margins bordered and widely rounded, posterior angles rounded, anterior margin not bordered.
 Disc of pronotum with a small fossa medioanteriorly in male, evenly convex in female.
 Elytra without distinct striae visible as either depressed lines or puncture rows, with well-developed humeral and apical humps.
 Scutellum triangular.
 Wings developed.
 Mesacoxal cavities connected by a hole.
 Anterior tibiae with three outer teeth, somewhat serrate basad of the teeth; in males, anterior spur is absent as in all Orphninae genera, but there is a smaller tooth directed mediad, similar to the males of other South American genera.
 Tarsi relatively robust end densely punctured; apical tarsomere wider in lateral view than other tarsomeres, especially in protarsi, subequal in length to basal tarsomere in middle and hind tarsi.
 Phallobase tube-shaped; parameres symmetrical, with processes apically.

 Species composition.
-One species is known.
+Two species are known.